goreleaser/goreleaser/www/docs/includes/prs.md

 ### Things that don't work

-- **GoReleaser will not keep your fork in sync!!!** It might or might not be a problem in your case, in which case you'll have to sync it manually.
 - Opening pull requests to a forked repository (`go-github` does not have the required fields to do it).
 - Since this can fail for a myriad of reasons, if an error happen, it'll log it